kogakure/website-hugo-stefanimhoff.de/app/content/articles/2017/pursuit-of-minimalism.md

 ---
+language: en
+title: The Pursuit of Minimalism
+slug: pursuit-of-minimalism
 author: Stefan Imhoff
-categories:
-- personal
-- recommendation
 date: 2017-06-07T18:30:00+02:00
 description: "As Minimalism is currently very popular, but as Minimalism is hard to understand, also a lot of misconceptions can be found.
 This article carries my thoughts on Minimalism and my history with it."
-draft: false
-language: en
-show_related: false
 og_image: "artikel/minimalism-office.jpg"
-slug: pursuit-of-minimalism
-tags:
+categories:
-- minimalism
+- personal
-- philosophy
+- recommendation
-title: The Pursuit of Minimalism
 ---

 Minimalism has come a long way.
 It recently got again a lot of traction with it’s highest search volume on [Google](https://trends.google.com/trends/explore?q=minimalism) ever recorded in January 2017.
 Because Minimalism is **very hard to define**, it leaves a lot of **room for interpretation** and its meaning shifted recently more from being a philosophy to being a lifestyle.